Wisconsin Hours of Work and Overtime Law

 - The employee’s production, if paid on other than time basis.

-Upon an employee's request, the employer must permit him or her to inspect certain personnel documents.
-Please refer to Wis.
-Stat. § 103.13 for information that is more detailed.
+Upon an employee’s request, the employer must permit him or her to inspect certain personnel documents.
+Please refer to Section 103.13, Wis.
+Stats., for information that is more detailed.

 The Fair Labor Standards Act, which is administered by the U.S. Dept. of Labor, may set overtime pay requirements for occupations or industries exempted by state law.
 It is the responsibility of the employer to determine liability under both laws.
 Complaints may also be filed with the following agency: